sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 &  λ = \overline{λ} - β \cdot \sum_{i \in I} \tag{14} \} & \\
 \end{align}
 ```
-The MCP associated with the Nash-Cournot game {eq}`Nash_Cournot` can be obtained by deriving the KKT conditions of the optimization problems that make up the game:
+The MCP associated with the Nash-Cournot game {eq}`Nash_Cournot` can be obtained by deriving the KKT conditions of the optimisation problems that make up the game:

 ```{math}
 :label: KKT Nash Cournot